About Mukilteo Elementary School

 ABOUT OUR SCHOOL

-Music, PE and Technology specialists teach students in Kindergarten through 5th grades and students in primary grades receive weekly music lessons from a parent volunteer.
+Music, PE, Library and Technology specialists teach students in Kindergarten through 5th grade.
 Our art docents provide art for all students in grades.
 Mukilteo Elementary is a technology-oriented school where technology integration is emphasized.

 Over 550 parents and community members give hundreds of hours each year, serving as guest speakers and committee members, helping in the classrooms, and chaperoning field trips.
 Volunteers are present in our school every day and are critical to the success of our programs for students.
-Room parents organize classroom celebrations and volunteers work with individual students in our Read Naturally Program, a program designed to increase reading fluency.
-Parents volunteer to coach Destination ImagiNation teams, which compete in regional, state, and global tournaments.
-Our SOAR Parent Advisory Team is actively involved in the Leader in Me program.
-Art docents and music docents keep art and music alive and well at Mukilteo Elementary School.
-Fee-based programs, such as foreign language and art, are held before and after school.
-The PTSA annual Fall fundraiser is the one major fundraising event and, due to its success, the PTSA is able to extend financial support for many programs within the school.
-For example, funding for Accelerated Reader books, multiple copies of literature and non-fiction books for the library, and prizes for the spelling bee are just a few ways the PTSA supports the school.
+Volunteers organize classroom celebrations and work with students in a variety of ways.
+They help staff with projects in the classroom.
+Art Docents and Nature Guides keep art and our Outdoor Classroom alive and well at Mukilteo Elementary School.
+Fee-based programs are held before and after school.
+The PTSA annual fundraiser is the one major fundraising event and, due to its success, PTSA is able to extend financial support for many programs within the school.

 OUR IMPROVEMENT PLAN